 Three to six months is when your baby starts to express emotions, making their likes and dislikes clear.

 “At this age, babies start squealing with happiness, joy and pleasure, and smile when they want to,” says Johnson.
 “They’ll also grunt, frown and cry if angry or sad.”

 Johnson says that it’s important to respond to your baby’s emotional cues, and this varies depending on the situation.

-“When your baby meets new people or is in an unfamiliar place, reassure him that everything’s ok by using a soothing voice,” says Johnson.
-“If you comfort your baby when he’s crying or upset and put emotion to your words, he’ll learn that he’s safe.”
+“When your baby meets new people or is in an unfamiliar place, reassure them that everything’s ok by using a soothing voice,” says Johnson.
+“If you comfort your baby when they're crying or upset and put emotion to your words, they'll learn that they're safe.”

 As babies’ brains develop, they recognise sounds, tones and words associated with events.
 The more words they hear, the more they understand and use as they grow.